Cyber-Security-Club-HTU/CTF-Setup/README.md

 When deploying CTFd on your server, please make sure to harden your server as well.

-Check out ~/hardening/README.md for more information.
+Check out [Hardening Folder](https://github.com/smadi0x86/Cool-CTFd/tree/main/hardening) for more information.

 ## CTFd-Whale Plugin Configuration